Towards the Detection of Diffusion Model Deepfakes: Frequency Analysis

-Figure~\ref{fig:dft} depicts the average absolute \ac{DFT} spectrum of 10k images from each \ac{GAN} and \ac{DM}, each trained on LSUN Bedroom\footnote{Due to space limitations we provide the \ac{DCT} spectra in Supplement~\ref{app:dct} and the analysis on additional datasets in Supplement~\ref{app:additional_frequency}.}.
-Before applying the \ac{DFT}, images are transformed to grayscale and, following previous works~\cite{marraGANsLeaveArtificial2019, wangCNNgeneratedImagesAre2020}, high-pass filtered by subtracting a median-filtered version of the image.
-For all \acp{GAN} we observe significant artifacts, predominantly in the form of a regular grid.
-Taking the reduced spectra in Figure~\ref{fig:reduced_gan} into account we confirm the previously reported elevated high frequencies (see Section~\ref{sec:related}).
-For ProjectedGAN and Diff-ProjectedGAN, this characteristic is also visible.
-However, the spectral density does not exceed that of real images.
-Diff-StyleGAN2 is an exception as it shows a slight decrease towards the end of the spectrum.

-In contrast, the \ac{DFT} spectra of images generated by \acp{DM} (see Figure~\ref{fig:dft_dm}), except LDM, are significantly more similar to the real spectrum with almost no visible artifacts.
-LDM, however, exhibits a thin grid across its spectrum, as well as the increased amount of high frequencies which is characteristic for \acp{GAN} (see Figure~\ref{fig:reduced_dm}).
-As mentioned in Section~\ref{sec:dataset}, the architecture of LDM differs from the remaining \acp{DM} as the actual image is generated using an adversarially trained autoencoder, which could explain the discrepancies.
-This supports previous findings which suggest that the discriminator is responsible for spectrum deviations~\cite{chenSSDGANMeasuringRealness2021, schwarzFrequencyBiasGenerative2021}.
-In Figure~\ref{fig:dft_sd}, we analyze whether this observation also holds for images generated by Stable Diffusion, which is based on LDM.
-Upon close inspection one can see a set of bright dots arranged in a rectangular grid.
-Interestingly, these artifacts are less pronounced in images generated by Stable Diffusion 2-1, which could hint towards higher image quality.
+\paragraph{Analysis of Frequency Artifacts} Figure~\ref{fig:dft} depicts the absolute \ac{DFT} spectrum averaged over \num{10000} images from each \ac{GAN} and \ac{DM} trained on LSUN Bedroom.
+Before applying the \ac{DFT}, images are transformed to grayscale and, following previous works~\cite{marraGANsLeaveArtificial2019,wangCNNgeneratedImagesAre2020}, high-pass filtered by subtracting a median-filtered version of the image.
+For all \acp{GAN} we observe significant artifacts, predominantly in the form of a regular grid, corresponding to previous findings~\cite{zhangDetectingSimulatingArtifacts2019,frankLeveragingFrequencyAnalysis2020}.
+In contrast, the \ac{DFT} spectra of images generated by \acp{DM} (see Figure~\ref{fig:dft_dm}), are significantly more similar to the real spectrum with almost no visible artifacts.
+LDM is an exception: while being less pronounced than for \acp{GAN}, generated images exhibit a clearly visible grid across their spectrum.
+As mentioned in Section~\ref{sec:dataset}, the architecture of LDM differs from the remaining \acp{DM} as the final image is generated using an adversarially trained autoencoder, which could explain the discrepancies.
+This observation supports previous findings which suggest that the discriminator is responsible for spectrum deviations~\cite{chenSSDGANMeasuringRealness2021,schwarzFrequencyBiasGenerative2021}.

-Although the reduced spectra of most \acp{DM} (see Figure~\ref{fig:reduced_dm}) do not exhibit the \ac{GAN}-like rise towards the end of the spectrum, several \acp{DM} deviate stronger from the spectrum of real images than \acp{GAN}.
-Especially for DDPM, IDDPM, and ADM we observe an underestimation of the spectral density which becomes stronger towards higher frequencies (relative to the overall spectral density level).
-We discuss possible causes for this in the following section.
+We conclude that ``traditional'' \acp{DM}, which generate images by gradual denoising, do \textit{not} produce the frequency artifacts known from \acp{GAN}.
+Regarding our results in Section~\ref{sec:detection}, this could explain why detectors trained on \ac{GAN} images do not generalize to \acp{DM}, while training on \ac{DM}-generated images leads to better generalization.